oechenique/data-engineering-challenge/README.md

-# 🚀 Globant Data Engineering Challenge
+# 🚀 Data Engineering Challenge

 こんにちは！Welcome to the Data Engineering Challenge solution for Globant, showcasing a robust and scalable approach to historical data migration and analysis using Python and PostgreSQL.